pillar-webmaster/pillar-webspace/README.md

 Version 1.1.0

+Features

--- Allowed webspaces to include multiple websites
+1. Allowed webspaces to include multiple websites

--- Allowed selection of the main owner of the webspace
+2. Allowed selection of the main owner of the webspace

--- Added custom artisan command
+3. Added custom artisan command

 php artisan db:refactor --class=ClassNameOfRefactorClass

 ClassNameOfRefactorClass is a refactor class in database/refactors

+4. Converted all table list to use DataTables, allowed sorting of columns and search

+Bug Fix

+1. When an edit page loads, the page is focused in center